 Are IFRS Standards translated into the local language?

 Yes, they are translated into the local language.

 If they are translated, what is the translation process?
 In particular, does this process ensure an ongoing translation of the latest updates to IFRS Standards?

-IFRS Standards are translated pursuant to the Translation Policy of the IASB.
-This process also ensures an ongoing translation of the latest updates to IFRS Standards.
+Pursuant to the copyright waiver agreement with the Board, the KGK translates IFRS Standards into Turkish based on the Translation Policy of the Board.
+This process ensures an ongoing translation of the latest updates in IFRS Standards into Turkish.

 Has the jurisdiction adopted the IFRS for SMEs Standard for at least some SMEs?

 If no, is the adoption of the IFRS for SMEs Standard under consideration?

 Did the jurisdiction make any modifications to the IFRS for SMEs Standard?

 If the jurisdiction has made any modifications, what are those modifications?